When Can I Start Taking My Puppy On Longer Hikes Or Adventures?

 Gear and Supplies

 Before heading out on longer hikes or adventures, make sure you have the necessary gear and supplies for both you and your puppy.
 A well-fitting harness or collar with identification tags is essential for their safety.
 Consider using a long leash or retractable leash to give your puppy more freedom while still maintaining control.
-Bring poop bags, treats, and a portable water bowl to ensure their comfort and well-being during the trip.
+Bring poop bags, treats, and a portable to ensure their comfort and well-being during the trip.

 Checking the Weather